This post is also available in:

 2. Practice Active Listening

-- Active listening is crucial during difficult conversations.
+- Active listening is important during difficult conversations.

 - Allow the other person to express their views without interruption, and show that you are genuinely listening by reflecting on what they say and asking clarifying questions.